joda01/imagec-doc/docs/starting/first_steps.md

-  "Scientist name", "Name of the person who is responsible for this analysis", "Optional" "Organization", "Organization responsible for the analysis", "Optional" "Working directory", "Directory where the images to analyze are stored in", "Mandatory" "Images in well order", Describes in which order the images are placed in the well.
-The number is the image index in well.,"Mandatory"
+  "Scientist name", "Name of the person who is responsible for this analysis", "Optional" "Organization", "Organization responsible for the analysis", "Optional" "Working directory", "Storage Directory of the "to be analyzed" images", "Mandatory" "Order of Images in well", If images are taken from in a (6, 12, 24, 96, 384) well format, the order of the images position in the well can be determined here. ,"Optional"
+  "Group by", "Images may be left ungrouped, or can be grouped by Filename regex or Directory.","Mandatory" "Filename regex", "If Images are grouped by filename, the regex should indicate the order of the images: Regex to extract plate row, plate column and image index from the image filename.","Mandatory"
+  "Regex test", "Used to test the regex settings.
+Enter your Image Name and see if the wells are recognized. in the regex test result",""
-  "Group by", "Group images either by Filename regex or Directory.","Mandatory" "Filename regex", "Regex to extract plate row, plate column and image index from the image filename.","Mandatory" "Regex test", "Used to test the regex settings.","" "Regex test result", "Result of the regex applied on the text given in the regex test field.","" "Notes", "Some free text notes on the experiment.",""
+  "Regex test result", "Result of the regex applied on the text given in the regex test field.","" "Notes", "Some free text notes on the experiment.",""